Tensions flare in Arbery death trial as Jesse Jackson visits - NewsBreak

 Gough's mistrial request was joined by the two other defense teams.
 Franklin Hogue, an attorney for Greg McMichael, said he fears the defendants aren't receiving a fair trial in the community.

-Jason Sheffield, one of Travis McMichaels’ attorneys, said the weeping caused some jurors to look and see Jackson, an icon “whose autographed picture hung in my mother’s loft for decades.”
+Jason Sheffield, one of Travis McMichaels' attorneys, said the weeping caused some jurors to look and see Jackson, an icon “whose autographed picture hung in my mother's law office for decades.”

 “Several jurors did look over.
 Their faces changed, (showing) the emotion and sympathy they felt,” Sheffield told the judge.

-Note: This story has been corrected to show Sheffield said Jackson's photo hung in his mother's law office, not her loft.